Susan Schleck Kleiner, Esq.

 Susan is admitted to practice in the state and federal courts of New Jersey and Pennsylvania, and is a member of the New Jersey State Bar Association, the American Bar Association, the New Jersey Women's Lawyer's Association, the National Association of Women Lawyers, the Middlesex County Bar Association, and Business Network International.

 Susan is constantly in search of achieving the perfect work-life balance.
-In addition to being the mother of two, she regularly performs improvisational theater/comedy with Red Bank’s “Improv Jam” comedy group.
+In addition to being the mother of two, she regularly workshops and performs improvisational theater/comedy central New Jersey comedy groups.

 Erin Drew, Esq.